 I said goodbye to the rest of the party and then Omar dropped me off last at Akumal and kept apologising for the misunderstanding.
 I said it wasn’t his fault and I’d had a good day anyway even if it didn’t go as planned.

-In the evening there were a couple of good moths outside our apartment an Emerald geometrid moth (Synchlora xysteraria) and a Banded Sphinx moth (Eumorpha fasciatus).
+In the evening there were a couple of good moths outside our apartment a SINGED EMERALD moth (Synchlora xysteraria) and a VINE SPHINX (Eumorpha vitis).

 Wed 14th May 2014